nbeaver/tengwarscript-install-guide/readme.rst

 with the LaTeX typesetting system.
 It will use the `TengwarScript`_ package.
-TengwarScript does not use Tengwar characters directly, since Tengwar is `still being standardized`_ into Unicode.
+TengwarScript does not use Tengwar characters directly, since Tengwar `has not yet been standardized into Unicode`_.
 Instead, it uses custom fonts.
-The fonts are not included in the TengwarScript package, presumably since the legal status of the fonts is not clear.
+The fonts are not included in the TengwarScript package, presumably because the legal status of the fonts is not clear.
 The guide includes a `companion script`_ to automate the downloading, installing, and configuring of the fonts, most of which are TrueType fonts.